 Time whenever mentioned shall be of the essence of this MoA

-SCHEDULES, ATTACHEMENTS, ANNEXURES, APPENDICESannexureMoA.
+SCHEDULES, ATTACHEMENTS, ANNEXURES, APPENDICES

+All schedules, attachments, annexure and appendices hereto shall be read, construed and formed part of this MoA.
 All schedules, attachments, annexure, and appendices hereto shall be read, construed and formed part of this MoA.

 STAMP DUTY AND COSTS